MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 Script images created with the **save picture of script** or **save a picture of all scripts** commands in the MicroBlocks editor can be dragged to MicroBlocks running in a browser window to add them to a MicroBlocks project.
 That makes it easier for users to recreate the scripts when exploring the activity.

-To ensure that they are displayed at the correct size, script images should be saved at **printable (200%)** scale.
+Script images should be saved at **printable (200%)** scale.

 To use that scale, select **show advanced blocks** in the MicroBlocks gear menu, then right-click on the scripting area and select **set exported script scale**.
-The images will be way too large in normal Markdown viewers but will be scaled down to the correct size when deployed on the website.
-Using high resolution allows the scripts to look sharp and clear when printed.
+The images will appear much too large in normal Markdown viewers but will be scaled down to the correct size when deployed on the website.
+Using printable resolution allows the scripts to look sharp and clear when printed.

 ### Notes, Tips and Warnings